 Great opportunities lie ahead for Alberta; so, too, do risks and challenges.
-Human capital in the 21st century is highly mobile: people move from one province or country to another to live and work, transferring knowledge between geographical regions and developing new ideas, innovations, and solutions in the process.
+People in the 21st century are highly mobile: they move from one province or country to another to live and work, transferring knowledge between geographical regions and developing new ideas, innovations, and solutions in the process.
 If Alberta effectively leverages these people connections to create knowledge transfer, it will improve quality of life, increase competitiveness, secure economic prosperity and social resilience, and advance Alberta's position as one of the world's leading jurisdictions.